 Continuing Education and Programs for Part-Time Students

-- Part-time Degree and Certificate Courses: Credit courses are offered in many disciplines that can be applied towards a variety of degree programs or certificate programs (e.g. Certificate in Family Violence Issues; Certificate in Administration; Certificate Program in Software Development; Certificate in Film Production; Certificate of Proficiency in French; Certificate of Proficiency in Spanish; Certificate in Adult Education).
-UNB’s newest degree program is the Bachelor of Integrated Studies (BIS), a degree completion program for adult learners.
-Offered through UNB’s Renaissance College and the College of Extended Learning, this program is designed for part-time study.
-Academic sessions are offered throughout the calendar year, and part-time students can elect to take courses during the day or evening or independently, according to their interests and needs.
+- Part-time Degree and Certificate Courses: Credit courses are offered in many disciplines that can be applied towards a variety of degree programs or certificate programs (e.g. Applied Behaviour Analysis Certificate, Certificate in Family Violence Issues; Certificate in Administration; Certificate in Leadership Studies; Certificate in Adult Education).
+UNB’s degree completion program, the Bachelor of Integrated Studies (BIS) offered in partnership with UNB’s Renaissance College and the College of Extended Learning, is designed for adult learners and part-time study.
+Academic sessions are offered throughout the calendar year, and part-time students can elect to take courses on campus or online according to their interests and needs.
 Responsibility for the degree/certificate courses rests with the respective academic units, which are also responsible for the academic advising.
-The advising of part-time students who are not enrolled in a program and for Bachelor of Integrated Studies students is conducted through the College of Extended Learning.
+The academic advising for Bachelor of Integrated Studies students and students not enrolled in a specific program rests with the College of Extended Learning.

 - Visual Arts and Music: The UNB Art Centre and the Centre for Musical Arts offer a variety of participation and learning (credit and non-credit) opportunities to UNB students and community members.
 See Fine Arts section for further detail.

-- Adult Learners and Part-time Students (ALPS): ALPS, UNB’s student union for part-time undergraduate students, was established to respond to these student’s unique concerns and issues, to provide a support network, to help create an enriched University environment, and to act as an advocate for all part-time undergraduate students.
+- Adult Learners and Part-time Students (ALPS): ALPS, UNB’s student union for part-time undergraduate students, was established to respond to these student’s unique concerns and issues, to provide a support network, to help create an enriched University environment, and to act as an advocate for all part-time and undergraduate students.